 What temperature for poached salmon?

 Don’t have a thermometer?
 No worries!
-To tell by sight alone if the poaching liquid is at the proper temperature, look for the water to have slight movement.
-You should see some steam rising from the pot with barely a couple little bubbles.
+To tell by sight alone, look for the water to have slight movement.
+You should see some steam rising from the pot with barely a couple of little bubbles.
 Remember that the liquid should not be simmering.

 How long do you poach salmon?